ThoroughImages/faceface/README.md

 ### How to run?

 Just run `faceface.py` to start this app.
-You may change the logo of your own.
+You may replace the logo with your own.

 ### How fast?